 You are here

-What is the National instructional Materials Standard (NIMAS)?
+What is the National instructional Materials Access Center (NIMAC)?

-What is the National Instructional Materials Access Center (NIMAC)?
+What is the National Instructional Materials Standards (NIMAS)?

 Colorado NIMAC Authorized Users for NIMAS Source Files

-As of July 2009, the State of Colorado has three designated authorized users who may access NIMAS source files from the NIMAC: (1) The Colorado Instructional Materials Center (CIMC), (2) Bookshare, and (3) Recording for the Blind and Dyslexic (RFB&D).
-The three entities are the only designated authorized users of the NIMAC for Colorado.
-As such, the CIMC, Bookshare and RFB&D can download the NIMAS files housed with NIMAC.
-These files will then be used to prepare screen enlargement, braille, digitized text, and audiobooks for use by qualified students.
+These three entities are the only designated Authorized Users of the NIMAC for Colorado.
+As such, APH, Bookshare, and the CIMC, can download the NIMAS files housed with NIMAC or assign the files to accessible media producers (AMPs).
+These files will then be used to prepare large print, braille, digital text, and digital audio for use by qualified students.

-*Braille Ready Format files should not be ordered through Bookshare unless the person who is ordering the book is a Colorado certified teacher of students with visual impairments and/or a Colorado administrative unit braillist.
+*Braille Ready Format (BRF) files should not be ordered through Bookshare unless the person who is ordering the book is a Colorado-certified teacher of students with visual impairments and/or a Colorado administrative unit braillist.
 This policy is to ensure that the individual receiving the file has the needed full Braille competency to ensure that the Braille product is of high quality.

 For more information, please contact: